MatilinThomas/VV-ESIR-TP3/exercises/test-date-class.md

 | q2       Value of month | first month of the year | common month |
 | q3       Value of day   | first day of the month  | common day   |

+2. I used the jacoco maven plugin to run the test coverage and obtained 100%, I've put a screenshot of the coverage on the same folder.